Višegrad massacres: Bridge murders

 According to the survivors and the report submitted to UNHCR by the Bosnian government, the Drina river was used to dump many of the bodies of the Bosniak men, women and children who were killed around the town and on the famous Mehmed Paša Sokolović Bridge, as well as the new one.
-Day after day, truckloads of Bosniak civilians were taken down to the bridge and riverbank by Serb paramilitaries, unloaded, shot, and thrown into the river.
+Day after day, truckloads of Bosniak civilians were taken down to the bridge and riverbank by Army of Republika Srpska paramilitaries, unloaded, shot, and thrown into the river.

 On 10 June 1992, Milan Lukić entered the Varda factory and collected seven Bosniak men from their workstations.
 He thereafter took them down to the bank of the Drina river in front of the factory, where he lined them up.
 He then shot them in full view of a number of onlookers, including the wife and daughter of one of the victims, Ibrišim Memišević.
 All seven men were killed.

 In a report submitted to the UNHCR in 1993 by the Government of Bosnia and Herzegovina, it was alleged that, on another occasion, during the murder of a group of 22 people on 18 June 1992, Lukić's group tore out the kidneys of several individuals, while the others were tied to cars and dragged through the streets; their children were thrown from the bridge and shot at before they hit the water.

 In the summer of 2010, when the waters of Perućac Lake and the Drina upstream of the lake were lowered as a result of maintenance work on the Bajina Bašta dam, the remains of over 300 victims were retrieved for identification.

 Pionirska Street fire and the Bikavac fire

 In the Pionirska Street fire, on 14 June 1992, a group of 70 Bosniak civilians, mainly from the village of Koritnik, were locked en masse in a house on Pionirska Street, Višegrad.
 Some of the women were taken out and raped before being returned to the house.
 A grenade was then thrown inside, killing some.
 The house was then set ablaze and the occupants were left to burn to death.
-59 people were killed but a handful survived.
-All of the survivors who were still alive came to testify before the ICTY Trial Chamber at the trial of Lukić's cousins.
+59 people were killed but a small number of others survived.
+All of the survivors who were still alive at the time testified before the ICTY Trial Chamber at the trial of Lukić's cousins.

 In the Bikavac fire on 27 June 1992, approximately 70 Bosniak civilians were forced into one room in a house in the settlement of Bikavac, near Višegrad.
 After the captives were robbed, the house was set on fire and the occupants were burned alive.
 The Trial Chamber found that at least 60 Bosniak civilians were killed.
 Zehra Turjačanin testified in relation to this incident: